RyanChristian4427/ASGWebApp/README.md

 Navigate to https://localhost:8443/ in your browser of choice to begin using the system.
 There are 6 default accounts in the system, 2 admin, 4 candidate, and all use the password "pass".
 Login with admin@asg.com, admin2@asg.com, candidate@asg.com, ..., candidate4@asg.com.
 Navigate the site from there.

+New user registration is turned off, as it required access to a mail server which has since been disconnected.

 ## Authors

 * **Ryan Christian** - *All Around Developer* - [Ryan Christian](https://gitlab.cs.cf.ac.uk/c1717381)